 42 U.S.C. § 1981 (Section 1981) is a federal civil rights statute that prohibits discrimination against an employee or job applicant because of the person’s race.
 The protections afforded by Section 1981 may in many cases overlap with those of Title VII.
 But there are some important differences.
 For example, in a Section 1981 case, the plaintiff does not have to file a Charge of Discrimination with the EEOC or wait for the EEOC to complete an investigation before bringing a court action.
 Also, Title VII applies only to employers with fifteen or more employees, whereas Section 1981 imposes no such limitation.
 The damage caps imposed under Title VII do not apply under Section 1981.
 Additionally, individual employees cannot be sued under Title VII, but they can be sued under Section 1981.
 On the other hand, Title VII protects against discrimination on the basis of gender, creed or color, national origin and religion, as well as race, while Section 1981 prohibits racial discrimination only.
 The statute of limitations for filing a Section 1981 claim is also longer than that which applies under Title VII.

-If you believe you have been the victim of racial discrimination by an employer, contact the Atlanta employment discrimination law team at Fidlon Legal for a free initial consultation.
+If you believe you have been the victim of racial discrimination by an employer, contact the Atlanta employment discrimination law team at Fidlon Legal for an initial case evaluation.
 The employment discrimination lawyers at Fidlon Legal may assert claims under both Title VII and Section 1981 to preserve your rights.Americans with Disabilities Act

 The Americans with Disabilities Act of 1990 (ADA) prohibits private employers, state and local governments, employment agencies and labor unions from discriminating against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, job training, and other terms, conditions, and privileges of employment.
 The ADA covers employers with fifteen or more employees.
 The ADA’s nondiscrimination standards also apply to federal sector employees under section 501 of the Rehabilitation Act.